Manataka American Indian Council

 What was left of the Hot Springs Federal Reservation after the ravages of the settlers and greedy government agents was turned over to the newly created national park system in 1921 and became the second national park after Yellow Stone.
 Today, it is known as Hot Springs National Park, Arkansas.

-Out of forty-seven hot water springs surviving the early onslaught of settlers, the government covered all but two small hot water display springs with metal and concrete in the name of "protecting visitors and the environment."
+Out of forty-seven hot water springs surviving the early onslaught of settlers and government blunders, the government covered all but two small hot water display springs with metal and concrete in the name of "protecting visitors and the environment."
 Actually, the reason is to control the sacred waters for profit.
 They pump the waters to private bathhouses and hotels where it can be sold.
 (CONTINUED NEXT PAGE...)

 -Translate this Page-